orderadmin/doctrine-orm-hydration-module/README.md

 From here on, you can get the hydrator by calling `get('hydrator-manager-key')` on the HydratorManager.

-# Custom strategies:

-## MongoDB ODM

-- DateTimeField: Used for DateTime objects
-- DefaultRelation: Leave the relation AS-IS.
-Does not perform any modifications on the field.
-- EmbeddedCollection: Used for embedded collections
-- EmbeddedField: Used for embedded fields
-- ReferencedCollection: Used for referenced collections
-- ReferencedField: Used for referenced fields.
-- EmbeddedReferenceCollection: This is a custom strategy that can be used in an API to display all fields in a referenced object.
-The hydration works as a regular referenced object.
-- EmbeddedReferenceField: This is a custom strategy that can be used in an API to display all fields in a referenced object.
-The hydration works as a regular referenced object.

 # Custom Filters

 Custom filters allow you to fine-tune the results of the hydrator's `extract` functionality by determining which fields should be extracted.